Red Sox and closer Aroldis Chapman agree to $13.3 million contract for 2026 with a 2027 option

 “I want to keep throwing until I know that it’s time,” he said.
 “I don’t want to retire then two or three years have that regret that I could have done more.”

-He extended his career-best hitless streak Sunday to 15 games, the longest in club history and tied for the third-longest in the major leagues since 1901.
-Toronto’s Sergio Santos was the last to go that long, in 2013.
+He extended his career-best hitless streak to 16 games on Monday, the longest in club history and tied for the third-longest in the major leagues since 1901.

-Chapman has 76 strikeouts in 53 innings this season.
-He hasn’t given up a hit to the last 44 batters he's faced.

 Chapman is 59-47 with a 2.52 ERA and 362 saves for the Reds (2010-15), Yankees (2016-22), Cubs (2016), Royals (2023), Rangers (2023), Pirates (2024) and Red Sox (2025).
 He ranks third in strikeouts by a relief pitcher (1,322) and 13th on the career saves list.